jclo/es6lib/_dist/README.md

 npm run create.
 ```

-Now your folder contains the following files:
+That's almost all!
+When the script has been executed, your folder contains the following files:

 ```bash
 Your project Folder